Country women & gardeners have style essentials too

 1. Stretchy Fabric

 This dress should allow you to move in every which way unhindered.
 It can be a simple stretchy knit fabric.
-Now, modern day fast fashion is full of very thin flimsy spandex blend knit fabrics while some have significantly more heft or weight to them.
-I aim for stretch knit fabric that is more dense which is better quality stretch knit fabric.
+Now, modern day fast fashion is full of very thin knit fabrics while some are opaque.
+I aim for stretch knit fabric that is the least see through.
 Stretch knit dresses from higher end brands tend to have better quality.
-Having said that, stretch knit fabric, something like “jersey knit” is not a great structured fabric at any price point.
-Some are better than others, like significantly better.
-However, the flimsy soft nature of this type of stretch blend is what makes it good for gardening.
-Some spandex blends are way better quality than cheap jersey knit but the idea for the gardening dress is this type of soft stretchy material.
-Because it’s not the greatest most flattering fabric the other listed features are that much more important.
+Having said that, stretch knit fabric, like jersey knit is not a structured fabric at any price point.
+However, the flimsy soft nature of this type of clothing is what makes it good for gardening.
+Because it’s not the most flattering fabric the other listed features are that much more important.

 2. Print & Color

-This kind of stretchy knit fabric is not very forgiving.
-Like I’ve noted, higher quality stretch knits can have much better drape and thickness but many items made out of this type of fabric can just be so soft and stretchy it can show bumps and curves beneath it easily.
-Now add in that solid colors show more dirt, stains and sweat!
-Also, solid colors are more apt to being see-through!
-Prints are the most friendly fabric!
-A simple stripe, floral, etc. it is a major difference in looking well kept and classy.
-I know many women view solid colors as more flattering but the opposite is often true since solid fabric has no way of disguising anything!
-Colorful prints or even very basic navy blue white stripe or polka dot can cover a multitude of issues.
+This kind of stretchy knit fabric can show bumps and curves beneath it easily.
+Now add in that solid colors show more dirt, stains and sweat.
+Also, solid colors are more apt to being see-through, especially light colored solids!
+Prints are the simple solution.
+Colorful prints or even basic navy blue, white stripe or polka dot can cover a multitude of issues.
 Besides, this is a summer (sweat marks!) gardening dress (soil, produce juice etc!) so it is meant to get dirty and these features will help it do that without being obviously trashed!

 3. Midi Length